-Sydney Opera House’s first year with a Reconciliation Action Plan was a rich learning experience that demonstrated the need for ongoing commitment to closing the gap between Aboriginal and Torres Strait Islander people and other Australians.
+The Opera House’s second Reconciliation Action Plan provided a rich learning experience that demonstrates the need for ongoing commitment to closing the gap between Aboriginal and Torres Strait Islander people and other Australians.

 Message Sticks Festival 2012.